 What are your hours?

-We are open Monday to Friday 8am to 4:30pm.
+Our winter hours are Monday to Friday 8:30am to 4:00pm.
 We are closed Saturdays.
 Hours will vary during the Christmas season.

 Do you deliver to residential areas?

 At this time we do not deliver to residential areas, therefore you would need to come to the store and pick up your order.
 If you are unable to pick up we can arrange an outside delivery service to deliver to your home at an additional cost.
 Please contact us to arrange this.